 Chiropractic Support for a Breech Baby

-A breach presentation refers to the position of the baby in-utero.
+A breech presentation refers to the position of the baby in-utero.
 It is normal, up to the seventh month of the pregnancy for the baby to be head-up or in the breech position.
 After the seventh month, any position other than head-down may not only challenge the birth process but put stressors on the developing baby.